-GREG & SUBRINA COLLIER
+GREG AND SUBRINA COLLIER

 As the 2018 Charlotteans of the Year, Greg and Subrina Collier are established restaurateurs with an expanding brand.
-They are working on opening Leah & Louise, a Memphis-inspired juke joint in Charlotte, N.C.
-The couple opened The Yolk Café in 2012, and it quickly became a popular destination for diners in the Rock Hill, S.C. area.
+They are working on opening Leah & Louise, a Memphis-inspired juke joint in Charlotte, North Carolina.
+The couple opened The Yolk Café in 2012, and it quickly became a popular destination for diners in the Rock Hill, South Carolina area.
 They moved the café to Uptown in North Carolina in 2018, the same year The Yolk was named the best breakfast by Charlotte magazine.
-Greg became the first black chef from Charlotte to receive a James Beard nomination when he was included among the 2019 nominees for Best Chef: Southeast.
+Greg became the first Black chef from Charlotte to receive a James Beard nomination when he was included among the 2019 nominees for Best Chef: Southeast.
 He and Subrina are co-founders of Soul Food Sessions, a pop-up dinner series that celebrates people of color in the culinary world.
 Consolidated Coca-Cola sponsored a four-city tour of the dining experience.

 Favorite Place to Dine in Town: Saigon Palace in Charlotte is a Vietnamese restaurant serving the Collier’s favorite bowl of Pho Hua.

 Favorite Place to Dine Out-of-Town: Leonard’s Pit Barbecue in Memphis, Tenn.
 Greg makes a point of getting the BBQ and spaghetti combination plate whenever he visits his hometown.